South Sudan

-South Sudan is starting on its TNA process in 2020 as part of the TNA IV project, at which point it will start deciding its priority sectors and technologies for both mitigation and adaptation.
+South Sudan started on its TNA process in 2020 as part of the TNA IV project, at which point it has decided its priority sectors and technologies for both mitigation and adaptation.
+Over the past years, the country assessed barriers and identified measures for priority technologies.
+South Sudan successfully completed its TNA in 2024.

 South Sudan is located in east-central Africa and has an estimated population of 12.2 million.
 Its neighbours are Sudan, Ethiopia, Kenya, Uganda, the Democratic Republic of the Congo and the Central African Republic.